So Many Ways to Say Thank You!

 Confidence Without Attitude

-PPSM or employees in the Clerical (CX) bargaining Unit in career, partial year career, contract, limited, casual restricted (student employees), or per diem appointments may be nominated for the SPOT Award.
-Nominees must also have an Achieve rating of “Well Done” or above and have no outstanding disciplinary actions.
-Employees may be nominated by their supervisors, customers or colleagues.
+Eligibility includes someone who is a PPSM employee or in the Clerical [CX] bargaining unit in a career, partial year career, contract, limited, student employee, or per diem appointment.
+In addition to the above, nominees must also have an Achieve rating of “Well Done” or above and have no outstanding disciplinary actions.
+Employees may be nominated by their supervisors, customers, or colleagues.

 Criteria